RBilsland/pxt-sonicpiosc/README.md

 ![iot:bit module for the micro:bit by Elecfreaks](https://github.com/RBilsland/pxt-sonicpiosc/blob/master/images/iotbit.png)

+## Why?

+Why build this extension?
+Well Sonic Pi is a fantastic musical tool and micro:bits allow so many ways of interacting with them so getting them to talk to each other opens up a whole new world of possibilities.
+Music is something that should be able to be physically interacted with and the micro:bits provide so many ways of interacting with them either by themselves or through things being plugged into them.
+It's all about encouraging creativity and collaboration between people with different ideas and skill sets.

 ## Using the Extension

 For this I will use the micro:bits Microsoft MakeCode block editor.

 1. Open the Microsoft MakeCode editor and create a new empty project.
 2. As this extension isn't included by default it will need to be added to the project.
-From the bottom of pallet of block categories click the Advanced section to expand it and then from the bottom of the Advanced section click Extensions.
+From the bottom of the palette of block categories click the Advanced section to expand it and then from the bottom of the Advanced section click Extensions.
 3. The extension isn't currently included in the extensions library so enter https://github.com/rBilsland/pxt-sonicpiosc in the search box at the top of the page and press return.
 4. Click the extension presented to add it to the project.